-- Instead of fragmented interactions, omnichannel CX views the customer journey as continuous.
+Instead of fragmented interactions, omnichannel customer experience views the customer journey as continuous.
 The customer’s experience is not isolated to a single channel or transaction but is part of an ongoing relationship that spans multiple touchpoints over time.

 - Real-Time Data Sharing: